lamhq/tech-notes/software-engineering/software-architecture/microservices/5-comm-implementation/4-avoid-breaking-changes.md

 However, it's emphasized that without schemas, testing becomes more challenging, and it's necessary to put extra effort into catching breaking changes.

-If you’re supporting multiple different client libraries, running tests using each library you support against the latest service is another technique that can help.
+If you're supporting multiple different client libraries, running tests using each library you support against the latest service is another technique that can help.

 # Semantic Versioning